wenchaoliu-93/pptx-translator-bilingual/README.md

 ## What is the program based off?

-The program is modified from an Amazon Web Services(AWS) sample: GitHub - aws-samples/pptx-translator: Python script that translates pptx files using Amazon Translate service.
+The program is modified from an Amazon Web Services(AWS) sample that translates pptx files using Amazon Translate service.
 Here is documentation for Amazon Translate, which includes developer guide and API reference: Amazon Translate Documentation.

 ## Execution Requirements